Getting started with Microsoft Office 2010 Guide

-Microsoft has just released a Getting started with Microsoft Office 2010 guide that gives customers an overview of the Microsoft Office 2010 suite and how to get started with Office 2010.
+Microsoft has just released a Getting started with Microsoft Office 2010 guide that gives administrators and users of Office an overview of the changes in Microsoft Office 2010.
+The ebook acts as a getting started with Office 2010 guide as well.

-The book's core audience is mainly IT personal, help desk, deployment staff and consultants even though it contains valuable information for end users as well.
+The book's core audience is mainly IT administrators, help desk, deployment staff and consultants even though it contains valuable information for end users as well.

 The Office 2010 ebook has a size of 258 pages that are divided into various chapters of interest, among them the following chapters: